Links on Android Authority may earn us a commission. Learn more.

 How to sort in Google Sheets on a computer

-One everyday use for a spreadsheet is keeping track of your contact list, so for this example, we’ll demonstrate how to alphabetize a contact list.
-Before you can begin sorting, you’ll have to decide what data is important.
+One everyday use for a spreadsheet is keeping track of your contacts, so for this example, we’ll demonstrate how to alphabetize a contact list.
+Before you can begin sorting, you’ll have to decide which data is important.
 Start by selecting all of the rows and columns you plan to use.

 Now head up to the Data tab.
 This is where you’ll manage your sorting, whether you choose to sort your Google Sheet by column or other criteria.

-Scroll down to the option that says Sort Range.
+Scroll down to the option that says Sort range, then click Advanced range sorting options.
 This should open a menu box.
-In our case, we’ve chosen not to highlight the header line, but if your data has a header line, select the checkbox.
+In our case, we’ve chosen not to highlight the header line, but if your data has a header, select the checkbox.

-The line that says Sort By is your opportunity to decide how to organize your data.
-As we’re using a contact list, we will sort by last name (Column B).
+The line that says Sort by is your opportunity to decide how to organize your data.
+As we’re using a contact list, we’ll sort by last name (Column B).
 Open the dropdown list to select the column and choose between the A → Z or Z → A buttons.
 Then click Sort.

 You should now see all of your contacts organized alphabetically by last name, making locating clients or staff easy.
 You can follow the same steps if you’re looking to sort by date too.